IBM/aspera-cli/docs/README.erb.md

 #### Office: `unoconv` and LibreOffice

-If you don't want to have preview for office documents or if it is too complex you can skip office document preview generation by using option: `--skip-types=office`
+To skip office document preview generation, use option: `--skip-types=office`

 The generation of preview in based on the use of LibreOffice's `unoconv`.